OluwagaAy/OluwagaAy/README.md

 - 👀 I’m interested in Cloud computing and I also tutor on Azure Cloud Tecnologies
 - 🌱 I’m currently learning to become an Azure Administrator Associate
 - 💞️ I’m looking to collaborate on ...anything that involves the cloud
-- 📫 How to reach me - email - "Oluwagaayomide1@gmail.com"; AdminAy on Youtube,
+- 📫 Contact mw through - email @ "Oluwagaayomide1@gmail.com"; or AdminAy on Youtube,

 <!---
 OluwagaAy/OluwagaAy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.